These are the seats passengers will use for the world’s longest flight

-These are the seats passengers will use for the world’s longest flight – launching in 2027
+The seats passengers will use for the 20-hour flight that will become the world’s longest

 The service will be operated between New York, London and Sydney by Qantas, using modified Airbus A350s with very fancy cabins